Spoilers For A Twenty Year Old Movie Will Follow!

 Our main protagonist is William Munny (Clint Eastwood) once “a known thief and murderer, a man of notoriously vicious and intemperate disposition”, but now a pig farmer.
 He was settled down by his wife Claudia, who is already passed by the time the film begins.
 “My wife, she cured me of that, cured me of drink and wickedness.”
 Her specter looms large over the film, and she is often invoked as to why Will isn’t the same violent killer he was in the past.
 As mentioned, he is a failure as a pig farmer inasmuch as he is a failure as a father, leaving his kids for upwards of two weeks ostensibly because he “needs the money to get a new start for them youngsters”, and as a husband, breaking a decade old vow to his beloved Claudia.
 In actuality that’s who he is, a merciless murderer.
 He tries to suppress his true nature and talk circles around the fact that he’s going to be killing men once more, “I ain’t like that no more, I ain’t the same Ned...just cause we’re going on this killing doesn’t mean I’m going back to the way I was.”

 Will is regretful of his previous life--notoriously one of the most ruthless killers, and talks often with Ned about their previous misdeeds.
 He remains haunted by them and can’t seem to escape their dark pull over him.
-As Ebert posits, it the title, “Unforgiven” could be in reference to the weight of his callous and terrible crimes or the broken promises made to his wife (Ebert).
+Roger Ebert posits the title, “Unforgiven”, could be in reference to the weight of his callous and terrible crimes or the broken promises made to his wife (Ebert).
 In the days before the killings Will has fever induced dreams and a crisis of self, he sees his wife Claudia but she’s covered with worms, and sees the Angel of Death, who has “Snake Eyes”, but he’s really looking at his true nature.
 Munny is a manifestation of the Angel of Death, the worst killer of the old west.
 His true and terrifying nature is revealed in the epic climax.
 There is no romanticization, no crazy Hollywood gags, only a mean, drunken vicious bastard showing how violence and vengeance are really perpetuated.
 Munny finally accepts his true nature, “I’ve killed women and children.
 I've killed everything that walks or crawls at one time or another.
 And I'm here to kill you, Little Bill, for what you done to Ned.”
 Garth Ennis summed it up best in his introduction to Preacher’s fourth volume:

 “[Unforgiven is] The story of a man who tried and tried and tried to deny his true nature, finally succumbing to the darkness inside him, damning himself completely.
 The last twenty-odd minutes, culminating in William Munny’s ground-out, hate filled warnings to the township, the Stars and Stripes flapping behind him in the driving rain, were nothing short of apocalyptic.
 He was tragic, invincible, terrifying: Clint Eastwood as the Angel of Death.”